lairdshaw/fups/README.md

 * FUPS currently doesn't support downloading attachments from XenForo forums.

+* FUPS currently doesn't support downloading attachments or images at all when downloading by forums, i.e., when filling in the "Forum IDs" setting via the web interface or when setting *forum_ids* via the commandline interface.

 * The "Click to expand..." text is not removed from XenForo forum output, even though it is unclickable and quotes are not truncated in FUPS output anyway.

 The code